-In this part, you are going to pull an Ubuntu image from Docker hub.
-You can pull any public image from Docker hub.
+In this part, you are going to pull an Alpine Linux image from the Docker hub.
+You can pull any public image from the Docker hub.

 2.1.
 In your terminal, enter the following two commands.
 Save this information somewhere for yourself.